soolar/CONSUME.ash/README.md

 * Improve item price calculation
 * Consider drunki-bears (maybe)
 * Handle pvp fight generation
-* Consider spice melange and such
+* Handle cleaners other than spice melange and UMSB
 * Consider mayonnaise other than mayoflex
 * Consider refined palate
 * Probably much more I haven't though of yet